 Better Than Zoloft - 9 Herbal Remedies To Overcome Postpartum Anxiety

-It's frustrating when your doctor's only answer to anxiety is medication.
+It's frustrating when your doctor's only answer to postpartum anxiety is medication.

 First, here are some of the side effects that women mention they experience when taking SSRIs.